jaytrial1/study-simplify/context.md

 ```

 ### 8.2 Chat History Table
-*(See section 5.1 for full details.)*
+- See section 5.1 for the detailed schema.

 ### 8.3 Saved Answers Table
-*(See section 6.1 for full details.)*
+- See section 6.1 for the detailed schema.

-*Additional tables can be created if needed for subjects/chapters metadata, though the file system is the primary source.*
+*Additional tables for subjects/chapters metadata may be added if needed; however, the primary source remains the file system.*

 ---

 ## 9. Security, Performance & Scalability

 - **Security:**
   - Use HTTPS, secure token-based authentication (e.g., JWT), and proper input sanitization.
-  - Protect file system access (prevent directory traversal).
+  - Protect file system access (prevent directory traversal attacks).
-  - Validate and sanitize all inputs, including data from PDF extraction.
+  - Validate all inputs, including those from PDF extraction.
 - **Performance & Scalability:**
   - Apply rate limiting on heavy endpoints (e.g., AI API calls, PDF extraction).
   - Implement caching for frequently requested data (e.g., PDF listings).
-  - Consider pagination for large result sets (chat history, saved answers).
+  - Use pagination for large datasets (chat history, saved answers).
-  - Plan for scalability (e.g., microservices or serverless functions) if usage grows.
+  - Plan for scalability (consider microservices or serverless functions as usage grows).
 - **Testing & Logging:**
-  - Include robust error handling and logging for debugging.
+  - Implement robust error handling and logging.
   - Thoroughly test each endpoint with unit and integration tests.

 ---